zhang1980s/lark-aws-knowledge-assistant/README.md

 # lark-aws-knowledge-assistant
-The Lark AWS Knowledge Assistant is an advanced integration tool that enable users to interact with AWS Support Center and Amazon Q through a familiar Lark(Feishu) interface, providing seamless access to AWS knowledge via AmazonQ (the AI–powered assistant of AWS knowledge) and support resources in AWS Support Center.
+The Lark AWS Knowledge Assistant is an advanced integration tool that enables users to interact with AWS Support Center and Amazon Q (the official AI-powered assistant for AWS knowledge) through a familiar Lark (Feishu) interface, providing seamless access to AWS knowledge via chat with Amazon Q and direct support from AWS experts.